James River Water Levels

 Trail Conditions: Richmond

-The James River Park System trails are too wet to ride.Tuesday, May 24, 2016
+James River Park System trails are ready for your two wheelsTuesday, August 30, 2016

 Todays Tides: Richmond Locks

 Twitter Feed @RichmondOutside

 On Friday’s Open Source radio program [podcast] with host Will Snyder, Andrew Moore, the director of urban architecture for Glave and Holmes, talked about the draft downtown Richmond riverfront redevelopment plan for the James River.

 “Hard not to be a cynic…but frankly, its a pretty good plan,” Moore said.
 “I’ve been impressed with the process.
 Hargreaves Associates does really good work, from what I can tell and they seem to have a really good handle on what it means to be in Richmond.”